 - Know the facts and encourage your student to seek out information that is accurate

 - Up-to-date and accurate information can be found at:

 If your student is having an especially difficult time coping, encourage them to contact a counselor at the Counseling Center who can provide support and help connect them to local resources.

-Check out our Coronavirus, Remote Services, and Self-Care pages to learn more about counseling center resources, self-help tools, and university updates.
+Check out our Emotional Wellness and COVID-19 and Remote Services pages to learn more about counseling center resources, self-help tools, and university updates.

 Balancing Your Own Mental Health and Self-Care Needs

 It’s important for you to notice signs of your own distress and take care of your emotional needs.
 Recognize when you’re feeling anxious or overwhelmed.
 Use some of these self-care strategies:

 - Engage in a calming activity like deep breathing, mindfulness meditation, reading, or going for a walk.

 - Limit exposure to constant news updates and seek accurate information.